 • B.S. in Earth Science Education / Science Education, Ewha Womans University, South Korea, 2013

-• The kinematics and chemical properties of K dwarfs in the Galactic disk and local halo
+• The kinematics and chemical properties of K and M dwarfs in the Galactic disk and local halo

 • Structure formation and chemical evolution history of the Milky Way